/

 Can I apply for my family members?

-A U-1 applicant (the primary applicant) can apply for their spouse as a beneficiary (U-2) and their unmarried children under 21 (U-3).
+A U-1 applicant (the primary applicant) may be able to apply for their spouse as a beneficiary (U-2) and their unmarried children under 21 (U-3).

 The couple should be legally married (as opposed to just living together), or they can get married during the application process before the U-1 visa is filed if they wish to file the U-2 at the same time.
 It is also possible to add a beneficiary spouse (U-2) if the marriage happens after the primary (U-1) petition is filed, as long as the marriage takes place before USCIS decides on the U-1 application.

-Parent and sibling petitions are also possible in some cases – a U-4 application for the Parent (if the U-1 petitioner is unmarried and under 21) and a U-5 application for an Unmarried Sibling under 18 (if the U-1 petitioner is under 21).
+Parent and sibling petitions are also possible in some cases where the U-1 is under 21 years old– a U-4 application for the Parent and a U-5 application for an Unmarried Sibling under 18).

-Please discuss with the legal team which family members you would like to apply for to learn about your options.
+An applicant should discuss with a qualified attorney which family members they may like to include, to learn about the options.

 What if I got married after I filed my U Visa?

-Please note that a spouse who marries the principal applicant after the T-1 or U-1 application has already been approved cannot be added onto the application as a T-2 or U-2 spouse.
-The legal team would explore alternative immigration options for the principal applicant’s spouse.
+Please note that a spouse who marries the principal U-1 or T-1 applicant after the T-1 or U-1 application has already been approved cannot be added onto the application as a T-2 or U-2 spouse.
+An attorney or legal team may be able to look for alternative immigration options for that spouse.

 Filing an Inadmissibility Waiver

-However, some immigration remedies – such as the U and T visas – allow the applicant to have their past offenses waived by filing Form I-192, Application for Advance Permission to Enter as a Nonimmigrant.
+However, some immigration remedies – such as the U and T visas – allow the applicant to have their past offenses waived if they qualify, by filing Form I-192, Application for Advance Permission to Enter as a Nonimmigrant.

-To be pardoned (obtain a waiver) for past immigration and criminal offenses, the applicant may need to show evidence of rehabilitation, good moral character, and/or an important purpose to stay in the United States.
-The need for this additional petition depends on the survivor’s immigration and criminal offense history.
+To be granted a waiver for past immigration and criminal offenses, the application may need to show evidence of the applicant’s rehabilitation, good moral character, and/or an important purpose to stay in the United States.
+The need for this additional petition depends on the applicant’s immigration and criminal offense history.
 It must also be submitted for any beneficiaries who are inadmissible.

 Requirement of Certification Agency Signature

-A U-1 Nonimmigrant visa application also requires that the survivor of the crime obtain a signed certification from the law enforcement or prosecutorial agency that had jurisdiction over the case.
+A U-1 Nonimmigrant visa application must also include a signed certification from a law enforcement or prosecutorial agency that had jurisdiction over the case.

-The Certification confirms several things important to the final application:
+The signed Certification Form I-918B confirms several things important to the final U Visa application

-1. That the individual filing the U-1 visa application was the actual (or indirect) victim of the crime, and
+• That the primary victim (U-1 applicant) was the actual (or indirect) victim of the crime, and

-2. That the crime was one of the Qualifying Crimes under the U visa regulations, and
+• That the crime was one of the Qualifying Crimes under the U Visa regulations, and

-3. That the victim (or a designated person) had information about the crime and was cooperative with the authorities (in some cases, an attempt to report or cooperate may be enough).
+• That the victim (or another designated person) had information about the crime and was cooperative with the authorities (in some cases, an attempt to report or cooperate may be enough).

-Obtaining the signed U visa certification from local law enforcement can also be a time-consuming and unpredictable process.
-Much of this uncertainty comes from the fact that certifying agencies have their own rules and timelines.
-Your attorney will take the responsibility of preparing the best possible certification request, tailored to the certifying agency that best fits your situation.
+Getting the signed U Visa Certification from local law enforcement can be a time-consuming and unpredictable process.
+Much of this uncertainty comes from the fact that certifying agencies have their own rules and timelines on what they will and will not certify.

-The certification signature also sets a timeline on the case, in that the certification expires six months after the signature date.
-It is sometimes – but not always – possible to ask the certification agency to re-sign the certification to extend the deadline.
-However, it is best practice to complete the U Visa filing within those six months and we encourage our clients to work with us to try to make sure USCIS receives their U-visa application before 179 days have passed, by providing all the information and documents we ask for in a timely fashion.
+The Certification signature also puts a timeline on the case because the signature (as of July 2024) certification expires six months after the signature date.
+It is sometimes – but not always – possible to ask the law enforcement agency to re-sign the certification to extend the deadline.
+However, it is best practice to complete the U Visa filing within those six months.
+We encourage people working with us to cooperate in filing before the expiration by providing all the information and documents we ask for in a timely fashion.

-Please note that the legal team will also screen the client for a T visa, which has different requirements for reporting a crime and does not require a Certification signature.
-If the client is eligible for a T visa, it may be a better option than a U visa.
+Please note that the attorney and legal team may also screen the client for a T Visa, which has different requirements for reporting a crime and does not require a Certification signature.
+If the client is eligible for a T visa, it may be a better option than a U Visa.

-The U Certification form is essentially a confirmation from a law enforcement agency (police, sheriff, or anyone with the authority to investigate the crime) or a prosecutorial agency (usually the District Attorney’s office) that the victim was available and willing to cooperate in the investigation or prosecution of the crime.
+The U Certification Form I-918B is essentially confirmation from a law enforcement agency (police, sheriff, or anyone with the authority to investigate the crime) or a prosecutorial agency (usually the District Attorney’s office) that the victim was available and willing to cooperate in the investigation or prosecution of the crime.

-• Law enforcement followed up with the victim, interviewed them, told them to come to the station, etc.,
+• Law enforcement contacted and followed up with the victim, interviewed them, or told them to come to the station.,

 • Law enforcement did a full investigation,